 This is great for publishing your latest content to your static site...quickly!

 Watch the Video (or keep reading below)

-Quick Publish will publish the following content:
+Quick Publish will update the following content on your static site:

 - New or edited Posts (including Custom Post Types)